Ghosts of eruptions past: Searching for historical Galactic supernovae using variable thermal dust echoes and machine learning: Search for dust echoes

 Our CNN model was designed to carry out an untargeted search for variable dust echoes in all of NEOWISE data.
 We run the classification model on a complete set of 11.1 million transient candidates -- representing all statistically significant positive residuals\footnote{Since negative residuals are naturally produced as a result of echo propagation (Figure \ref{fig:model-arch}), we do not separately classify or evaluate those candidates.} detected in difference images (Section \ref{sec:data}).
 We show a sky distribution of the predicted classes for the classifications in Figure \ref{fig:skydist}.
 The sky distribution for classified reals is concentrated near the Galactic plane as expected for stellar sources, while sources outside the plane are dominated by Active Galactic Nuclei \citep{Assef2018}.
 On the other hand, proper motion stars have a much more uniform distribution across the sky, reflecting the expected population of nearby stellar sources with measurable proper motion over the $\approx 10$\,year baseline \citep{Marocco2021}.
 The large number of bright IR sources in WISE results in artifacts being the most common type of subtraction residual, with a sky distribution tracking that of reals.
 This is expected since the sky distribution of bright stars also traces the Galactic plane.

 In total, the model identified 27373 possible echo candidates (i.e. with echo score exceeding that of all the other classes), including 23405 found at a score $> 0.7$ (Figure \ref{fig:echohist}).
 Figure \ref{fig:skydist} shows a large excess of echo candidates coincident with the known dust echoes surrounding Cas A remnant, in addition to other sources distributed along the Galactic plane.
 These echoes were first identified by \citet{Krause2005} with two epochs of pointed observations from the Spitzer space telescope. \citet{CasA_ISM} subsequently carried out pointed time series observations of the dust echoes using Spitzer, identifying a large number of variable extended structures.
 The all-sky capabilities of NEOWISE allow us to re-create the largest map of current echo positions, identified out to $\approx 7-8^\circ$ from the remnant.
+In particular, the total sample of identified echoes exceeds our training set by $\gtrsim 10\times$, suggesting that the model is able to reliably identify echo features spanning a wide range of background environments (both near and far from the remnant; Figure \ref{fig:casa}); however, it is difficult to independently quantify its efficacy in the absence of other known echo regions.

 Figure \ref{fig:casa} shows the positions of identified variable echo locations along with other non-echo variables, overlaid on a static $W2$ image centered at the Cas A remnant.
 Although the central remnant is well detected in the co-added image, the propagating echoes are smoothed out in co-addition; however, our image differencing method clearly brings out smooth structures reflecting the location of surrounding dust clouds \citep{CasA_ISM}.
 Figure \ref{fig:casa} clearly demonstrates that our classification scheme is effective at separating the connected web of echo features from unrelated variables/artifacts among the transient candidates flagged in this region.
 The two dimensional echo structures in Figure \ref{fig:casa} are very similar to that reported by \citet{CasA_ISM} using pointed Spitzer observations in $2005$ over a smaller sky footprint.